nodejs/admin/Moderation-Policy.md

 ## Consideration of Intent

-Before Moderating a Post, Collaborators should carefully consider the possible intent of the author.
+Before Moderating a Post, Members should carefully consider the possible intent of the author.
 It may be that the author has simply made an error or is not yet familiar with the [Code of Conduct][]; or it may be that cultural differences exist, or that the author is unaware that certain content is